rbisdorff/Digraph3/docSphinx/tutorial.rst

     []                 # no chordless circuits detected
    >>> print('Transitivity degree: %.2f%%' %\
                      (rd.computeTransitivityDegree()*100))
-    Transitivity degree: 48.39%
+    Transitivity degree: 27.27%

 The given digraph instance is neither asymmetric (a3 <--> a6) nor symmetric (a2 --> a1, a1 -/> a2); there are no chordless circuits (see Line 5 above); and, the digraph is not transitive (a5 -> a2 -> a1, but a5 -/> a1).
-More than half of the required transitive closures are missing (see Line 8).
+More than two third of the required transitive closure is missing (see Line 8 above).

 Now, we know that its potential prekernels must be among its set of maximal independent choices.